mozilla/skywriter/docs/embedding/building.html.markdown

     This is useful if you're doing Bespin development in Bespin.

 include_sample
-:   should the final output directory include a `sample.html` file that shows
+:   should the final output directory include a `samples` directory that
-    off the editor?
+    contains HTML files that show off the editor?

 output_dir
 :   directory where the finished files should be placed.
 Note that this